mikepurvis/ros-install-osx/README.md

 ### El Capitan support

-The `install` script may not work as smoothly in OS X El Capitan (see [Issue #12](https://github.com/mikepurvis/ros-install-osx/issues/12))
+The `install` script may not work as smoothly in OS X El Capitan.
-Here are some pointers, tips, and hacks to help you complete the installation:
+Here are some pointers, tips, and hacks to help you complete the installation.
+This list was compiled based on the discussion in [Issue #12](https://github.com/mikepurvis/ros-install-osx/issues/12).

 #### No definition of [procps] for OS [osx]